rmscode/binary-garden/docs/software/zoom.md

 The easiest way to join as a guest is to click the link provided to you by the host.

-1. Click the meeting invite link you received from the host, for example in your email or calendar invitation.</br>
+1. Click the meeting invite link you received from the host, for example in your email or calendar invitation.<br />
 On your web browser, a pop-up window will prompt you to open or download the application.
 2. In the pop-up window, click **Cancel**.
-3. At the bottom of the page, click the **Join From your Browser** link.</br>
+3. At the bottom of the page, click the **Join From your Browser** link.<br />
 **Note**: If you don’t see the link to join from the browser, the host may not have it enabled and you will have to join a Zoom meeting by opening the Zoom client or downloading it first.
 4. In the pop-up window at the top-left corner of the screen, click **Allow** to allow Zoom permission for your microphone and camera.
 5. In the **Your Name** field, enter a display name.